joshmkennedy/A-fake-artist-goes-to-new-york/notes.md

 - exposeFaker function
 - make queries to my api from websockets: [graphql-request](https://www.npmjs.com/package/graphql-request)
 - Some sort of validation
-- Lots of other stuff
 - Some bug where sometimes selectRole errors out !!!!

 ##  Frontend TODOS:
-- Styling
 - break out into components
-- Add Zustand and Immer for state management
 - Lots of other stuff
+- implement voting
+- implement faker reveal start over